nicholasstathakis/nicholasstathakis/README.md

 ## Hi there 👋

-* My names Nicholas Stathakis
+* My name's Nicholas Stathakis ✨
-* I've been an Android Developer for over 4 years
+* I've been an Android Engineer for over 4 years 📱
-* I've worked with both Java and Kotlin, and XML and Compose
+* I've built both Mobile and TV apps used by 300,000 users daily 📺📈
-* I've also worked with Mapping Software, Bluetooth Systems and have experience developing apps for Television!
+* I've developed apps with Kotlin + Compose 🛠️, and maintained apps with Java + XML 💻
+* I have specialist experience with Bluetooth Systems 🔵📡 + Mapping Software 🗺️